Azure/azure-rest-api-specs/specification/support/resource-manager/readme.md

   - code: RPC-Patch-V1-03
     from: Microsoft.Support/preview/2022-09-01-preview/support.json
     reason: "Rule: The property {propertyName} in the request body either not apppear in the resource model or has the wrong level.
 Justification: We have similar implementation for previous versions, this would be a breaking change, hence suppressing it"
-  - code: RPC-Get-V1-05
-    from: Microsoft.Support/preview/2022-09-01-preview/support.json
-    reason: "Rule: The top-level resource 'FileWorkspaceDetails' does not have list by subscription operation, please add it.
-Justification: We cannot support get list for this resource type"

 ```
 ### Tag: package-preview-2021-06